hypha-dao/voice-token/README.txt

  - How to Build -
    - cd to 'build' directory
    - run the command 'cmake ..'
-   - run the command 'make || make'.
-There is a small issue in the cmake config and you have to run it twice the first time.
+   - run the command 'make'.

  - How to run tests
    - After build: Run the command 'ctest --output-on-failure'